 \section{Introduction}

 Due to rising healthcare costs, there has been growing interest in improved methods for cost-effectiveness analyses.
-Cost-effectiveness research is concerned with identifying policies that balance treatment effectiveness and overall costs.
-The most effective treatments often have comparatively greater costs.
-For example, patients undergoing hysterectomy for the treatment of endometrial cancer sometimes receive adjuvant radiation or chemotherapy to reduce the risk of locoregional recurrence \citep{van2021adjuvant}.
-While adjuvant therapies have been shown to reduce the risk of recurrence and improve patient survival \citep{keys2004phase, hogberg2010sequential}, they are also associated with higher toxicity rates and greater costs \citep{randall2006randomized}.
-Identifying a treatment sequence which is both effective and cost-efficient is further complicated by heterogeneous treatment responses across individuals.
+Cost-effectiveness research is concerned with identifying policies that can balance treatment effectiveness and overall costs.
+Adjuvant radiation or chemotherapy is occasionally recommended to endometrial cancer patients undergoing hysterectomy because these therapies can reduce the risk of locoregional recurrence \citep{van2021adjuvant}.
+However, these therapies are also associated with higher toxicity rates and greater treatment costs \citep{randall2006randomized}.
+Identifying treatment sequences that are both effective and cost-efficient is complicated by heterogeneous treatment responses across individuals.
 Patients at high-risk of cancer recurrence are likely to benefit more from adjuvant therapies than are patients at low-risk of recurrence \citep{van2021adjuvant}.
-These complications underscore the need for treatment regime methodology that can assist with optimal allocation of limited resources towards patients most likely to benefit.
+These complications underscore the need for treatment regime methodology that can optimally allocate limited resources towards patients that are most likely to benefit.